jcolag/entropy-arbitrage/2025-11-23-free-culture-licensing-2.md

 However, usually in the digital world, some source material exists.
 If you published a physical book, then you probably have a version from a word processor, or in Markdown, HTML, LaTeX, or even plain text.
 You *probably* didn't write everything out longhand and extrude paper out the back of some mysterious box.
 If you wrote software, you probably wrote it in a high-level language.
 If you created visual, then you probably have a version with layers, maybe used vector art, and so forth.
 Film almost always has multiple takes, and separate scenes.
 Music often has different tracks and/or "stems" that a technician mixed together.

-Believe it or not, we actually have *one* license that almost gets this right:  The [Sybase Open Watcom Public License](https://en.wikipedia.org/wiki/Sybase_Open_Watcom_Public_License), which has this to say in §2.2(c--d).
+Believe it or not, we actually have *one* license that almost gets this right:  The {% wiki Sybase_Open_Watcom_Public_License|Sybase Open Watcom Public License|en %}, which has this to say in §2.2(c--d).

 > You may use, reproduce, display, perform, modify and Deploy Covered Code, provided that in each instance:
 > - You must make Source Code of all Your Deployed Modifications publicly available under the terms of this License, including the license grants set forth in Section 3 below, for as long as you Deploy the Covered Code or twelve (12) months from the date of initial Deployment, whichever is longer.
 You should preferably distribute the Source Code of Your Deployed Modifications electronically (e.g. download from a web site);